Geeksltd/GCop/Rules/GCop119.md

+﻿
-﻿# GCop 119
+# GCop 119

-> *"Don’t use **ref / out** parameters in method definition.
+> *"Don’t use `ref / out` parameters in method definition.
 To return several objects, define a class or struct for your method return type."*

 ## Rule description

-`out` and `ref` keywords are used to return more than one value from a method.
+The `out` and `ref` keywords are used to return more than one value from a method.
 It's usually a bad idea because:
 - If the return values are related to each other, they perhaps represent a missing abstraction.
 So you should create a `class` or `struct` to properly name that abstraction and just return an instance of that type.
 - If the two values are not related, then the method is trying to do too much.